pandas-dev/pandas/doc/source/development/debugging_extensions.rst

 Pandas uses select C extensions for high performance IO operations.
 In case you need to debug segfaults or general issues with those extensions, the following steps may be helpful.

 First, be sure to compile the extensions with the appropriate flags to generate debug symbols and remove optimizations.
-This can be achieved as follows:
+This can be achieved on Unix-like systems as follows:

 .. code-block:: sh

-   python setup.py build_ext --inplace -j4 --with-debugging-symbols
+   cmake . -DCMAKE_BUILD_TYPE=Debug
+   cmake --build . --parallel

 Using a debugger
 ================